Burnt Flavour How to save your pod system

 Before you throw anything away, check systematically:

-Have you taken many deep pulls in quick succession?
-Chain pull is one of the most common reasons for dry hits.
+Do you have many deeppuffs Taken in quick succession?
+Chain hoist is one of the most common reasons for dry hits. -

 Are you using an adjustable e-cigarette?
 Is the power output within the recommended range of the pod (e.g., 9–12 W at ~1.1 Ω or 15–18 W at ~0.8 Ω mesh coils)?